vincentarelbundock/modelsummary/README.md

 The tables produced by `modelsummary` are beautiful and highly customizable.
 They can be echoed to the `R` console or displayed in the `RStudio` Viewer.
 They can be saved to a wide variety of formats, including HTML, PDF, Text/Markdown, LaTeX, MS Word, RTF, JPG, and PNG.
 Tables can easily be embedded in dynamic documents with `Rmarkdown`, `knitr`, or `Sweave`. `modelsummary` supports dozens of model types out-of-the-box.

+Extensive documentation and examples can be found on the `modelsummary` website: https://vincentarelbundock.github.io/modelsummary

 `modelsummary` includes three families of functions:

 1. `modelsummary`: Display results from several statistical models side-by-side.